-To thoroughly tackle these challenges, we propose \textbf{MMPhysVideo}, a framework designed to enhance the physical plausibility of video generation through joint multimodal training.
+To tackle these challenges, we propose \textbf{MMPhysVideo}, a framework designed to enhance the physical plausibility of video generation through joint multimodal training.
 MMPhysVideo starts with a Bidirectionally Controlled Teacher (BCT) model that processes RGB and perceptual modalities in a decoupled manner.
-To minimize inter-modal interference, we distribute the two modalities into weight-shared parallel branches, ensuring that each modality utilizes an independent computational stream.
-We then incorporate bidirectional control links with zero-initialization to gradually learn pixel-wise alignment between RGB and perception modalities.
+To minimize inter-modal interference, we assign the two modalities to weight-shared parallel branches, ensuring that each modality utilizes an independent computational stream.
+We then incorporate bidirectional control links with zero-initialization to gradually learn pixel-wise alignment between RGB and perceptual modalities.
 To avoid additional computational overhead, the teacher model is distilled into a single-stream student via relation-based representation alignment.

 Furthermore, we propose a physics-centric data curation and multimodal annotation pipeline, \textbf{MMPhysPipe}.
 Concretely, MMPhysPipe employs a VLM to categorize the physical phenomena in each video and generate the corresponding subject descriptions, which provide a chain-of-visual-evidence reasoning rule for the VLM to assess the physical richness score of each video.
-Subsequently, MMPhysPipe leverages the grounding capabilities of \textit{segment anything model} (SAM3)~\citep{sam3} to translate these subject descriptions into semantic masks.
-Finally, to capture spatial geometry and fine-grained dynamics, MMPhysPipe performs pointmap (XYZ) annotation~\citep{vggt} and 3D point tracking~\citep{spatialtrackerv2} within the masked regions.
+Subsequently, MMPhysPipe leverages the grounding capabilities of \textit{Segment Anything Model} (SAM)~\cite{sam3} to translate these subject descriptions into semantic masks.
+Finally, to capture spatial geometry and fine-grained dynamics, MMPhysPipe performs pointmap (XYZ) annotation~\cite{vggt} and 3D point tracking~\cite{spatialtrackerv2} within the masked regions.
 This multimodal mix effectively provides the dense perception supervision necessary for a world model to generate consistent physical interactions.